All OSCP exams that are scheduled for or after January 11th, 2022 will be subject to the new exam structure.

 Below are the example exam templates we have created to demonstrate how to report on the exam machines.

-Lab reports do not need to be overly long.
+If a student chooses to obtain bonus points using the legacy method then lab reports do not need to be overly long.
 For the PEN-200 lab machines, we only expect our students to show us the exploitation steps.
 Enumeration steps and any detailed command outputs are not necessary.

 Lab exercises may just contain a screenshot to demonstrate how the exercise was completed.